ShadeLab/PAPER_Stopnisek_2021_Soil_aggregates/README.md

 We found that:

-1. Microbial richness is influenced by the soil particle size
+1. Microbial richness is not influenced by the soil particle size
-2. Chemical properties of soil particles are very different and are site dependent
+2. Chemical properties of soil particles are very different and are site specific
-3. Ammonia oxidizing communities are influenced by the ammonium concentrations and not soil article sizes.
+3. Ammonia oxidizing communities are influenced by the ammonium concentrations and not soil particle sizes.
 4. Richness of AOA>AOB
-5. Soil particle surface area
+5. Soil particle surface area is the highest in smaller soil particles (same true for surface to volume ratio)